- What is Offshore

 The Cayman Islands have no double taxation treaties with other parts of the world, but have undertaken to assist foreign governments by giving them information if any Cayman Island Company has been involved in activities mutually considered criminal.
 This Treaty does not cover tax offences, thus no information would be revealed if allegations of tax offences were made.

 The licence fees depend on the Company's share capital:

 - For Exempt Companies with a share capital not exceeding US$ 50,000 the fee is US$ 575

 - For Exempt Companies with a share capital over US$ 50,000 but not exceeding US$ 1 million, the licence fee is US$ 806

 - For Exempt Companies with a share capital over US$ 1 million, but not exceeding US$ 2 million, the licence fee is US$ 1690

 - For Exempt Companies with a share capital exceeding US$ 2 million the licence fee is US$ 2402.

 There is no requirement for Exempt Companies to file accounts.
 However, an annual return must be filed.
 The return takes the form of a simple declaration.

-- A brochure of Company Express Group describes services offered and characteristics of most popular offshore jurisdiction.
+- Our Company Express Group brochure describes the services we offer and some useful details and information about the most popular offshore jurisdiction.